$\mathcal{P}^3$: Toward Versatile Embodied Agents: Experiments

-In the next set of experiments, we evaluated the $\bm{\mathcal{P}}^3$ framework’s ability to handle tasks competing for limited resources, which poses a harder challenge by incorporating individual task execution with complex task planning requirements.
-While independent tasks stem from a single command and can be broken into sub-tasks without conflict, competing tasks involve concurrent execution with interdependent priorities.
-For example, in Task 11, the robot was given up to seven different instructions, each requiring decomposition into smaller sub-tasks and careful prioritization.
-The complexity increases when new instructions are introduced during the execution of existing tasks, as seen in figure~\ref{fig:example}.
-In this case (Task 9), the robot was initially tasked with placing scrap paper in a trash can, but a higher-priority instruction ``Go to the lab and take a picture of my files in the cabinet now'' was issued.
-To accomplish the new mission, the robot should seamlessly switch between tasks, complete the high-priority instruction, and then return to finish the suspended task of disposing of the scrap paper.
-Therefore, a key feature in this process is the robot’s dynamic scheduler, which ensures that tasks are executed in the proper order.
+\textbf{Competing Tasks.} In the next set of experiments, we evaluated the $\mathcal P^3$ framework’s ability to handle tasks competing for limited resources, which poses a harder challenge by incorporating individual task execution with complex task planning requirements.
+While independent tasks stem from a single command and can be broken down into sub-tasks without resource conflict, competing tasks involve both sequential and concurrent execution with interdependent priorities.
+For example, in Task 11, the robot receives multiple instructions, each requiring decomposition into smaller sub-tasks and careful prioritization.
+The challenge becomes harder when new instructions arrive during ongoing execution.
+As illustrated in Fig.~\ref{fig:example}, the robot must switch from a suspended task to a higher-priority instruction, complete the urgent task, and then resume the original task.
+This process depends on the dynamic scheduler, which maintains task state and determines the proper execution order.
+Task details and execution flows are summarized in Tables~\ref{tab:independent} and~\ref{tab:compating}.

-Table~\ref{tab:real-world} highlights the $\bm{\mathcal{P}}^3$ framework's success in managing competing-task execution.
+Table~\ref{tab:real-world} highlights the $\mathcal P^3$ framework's success in managing competing-task execution.
 Tasks 7 and 8 showed high success rates, attributed to the clean and simple environment that minimized irrelevant task detections.
-However, Tasks 9, 10, and 11 presented greater challenges, as active tasks were introduced mid-execution, requiring real-time adjustments in the robot's planning and task execution.
+However, Tasks 9, 10, and 11 presented greater challenges, as active tasks were introduced mid-execution, requiring real-time adjustments.
 Task 11, in particular, involved picking up a knocked-over cup actively, requiring the robot to adapt its actions and modify its plan on the fly, resulting in a slight drop in performance due to the increased complexity.
-Further task details are provided in the Technical Appendix.

-Nonetheless, our $\bm{\mathcal{P}}^3$ framework demonstrated robust competing-task management throughout.
-Its dynamic scheduler and task memory allowed robots to efficiently manage task execution despite interruptions and new instructions.
-This capability mirrors human-like reasoning, where task prioritization and adaptation to changing conditions are crucial for successful execution in real-world environments.